Peugeot 208 Dashboard Warning Lights

 ABS (Anti-Lock Braking System) WARNING LIGHT

 If this light illuminates continuously, it indicates a fault with the anti-lock braking system, or ABS.
 The conventional braking system will remain unaffected and brakes for the most part will work as normal.
 ABS is used to prevent wheels from locking whilst braking heavily.
 Take the vehicle to a Peugeot dealership or technician.
+See why is the ABS light on for further information.

 BRAKE + ABS WARNING LIGHT